motivateco/gbfs2geojson-obj-c/README.md

 ## License

-gbfs2geojson is available under the MIT license.
+gbfs2geojson is available under the Creative Commons Attribution 3.0 Unported license.
 See the LICENSE file for more info.